xlab-si/xopera-opera/README.md

 ```

 And that is it.
-For more startup examples please visit [examples folder](examples), or go to [xopera-examples] repository if you wish
+For more startup examples please visit [examples folder], or go to [xopera-examples] repository if you wish to explore
-to explore deeper with more complex xOpera examples.
+deeper with more complex xOpera examples.
 If you want to use opera commands from an API take a look at [xopera-api] repository.
 You can also take a look at the [xOpera SaaS] component, which is designed for business partners and enterprise users.
 To find more about xOpera project visit our [xOpera documentation].